seanstrom/Essays/importance-of-values.md

 prependHeader = prepend 'Header'
 ```

-Above we create some functions that will be composed with file data from `readFile`.
-We start by creating the functions `append` and `prepend`.
+Above, we begin by creating the functions `append` and `prepend`.
-Both of these functions in a string, and then return a function that takes in file data.
+Both of these functions take in a string, and then return a function that takes in file data.
-We'll also create the `prependHeader` and `appendFooter` functions, using more partial application.
+Using more partial application, we'll also create the `prependHeader` and `appendFooter` functions.
 These functions are intended to be the ones that will be composed directly with the file data.
-Now that we have defined our functions, what will happen when we try to compose the new functions with `readFile`?
+Now that we have defined our functions, we can see what will happen when we compose them with `readFile`.

 ```coffeescript
 file = readFile './file', (err, data) ->